-Prefix any reference types with a \\\\.
+Prefix any reference types with a .

 The full reference type name must be specified, spaces removed, case-insensitive.
-For example, you could search for 'rebuttal or 'rebuttal or The full reference association.
+For example, you could search for rebuttal or reprimary witness to match a figure that has a Rebuttal or Primary Witness reference association.